Ink drawing of me on the left and a made-up person on the right.

 I was dreaming I was sleeping in Rosie’s bed.”

-Another experiment using ballpoint pen and alcohol (isopropanol) sprayed here in there.
+Another experiment using ballpoint pen and alcohol (isopropanol) sprayed here and there.